Swetko/cse455-hw2/README.md

     ./make-panorama cse           20  OPT  (if you stitch 15 or more of the pics you get credit!
 I got at most 8) ./make-panorama columbia      10  OPT  (have to stitch all of them, and get similar result to the header of the readme) (exact_eigenvalue,method=1)    5  OPT

+#### 5.4 For Fun ####
+Play with `make-panorama wall/cse/columbia`.
+Can you stitch them?
+If not why?
+Is it because of bad projections?
+Try `wall`.
+This contains archaeological writings from the last few years and makes for a nice flat panorama.
+Remember, homography should only work on flat surfaces!!
+Try stitching any two overlapping images.
+Notice how perfect the stitching is??
+Now try to do more!
+Notice any problems?
+Why is that?
+Do we need better features (sift?) ?
+Why does geometry looks so distorted??
+Wasn't homography fine for flat surfaces?
+What's going on??
+Can you figure out a way to fix it?

+You are not graded on this, but highly recommended to play with those.
+It'll help you get a lot of intuition about cameras, 3d/2d geometry and projections and features.
+Making a panorama software has so many components!!